NexPlayer/NexPlayer_For_Nintendo_Switch/README.md

   </br>

-  NexPlayer™ SDK for Nintendo Switch™ enables Live & video on demand (VOD) streaming inside Nintendo Switch apps and games made with Unity game engine.
+  NexPlayer™ SDK for Nintendo Switch™ enables Live & video on demand (VOD) streaming inside Nintendo Switch apps and games made with Unity.
 It can be easily integrated into any **native** or **Unity** apps.
-The player was developed in collaboration with the native NexPlayer SDK and utilizes many of its features such as intelligent ABR, HLS, DASH, customizable APIs, and more.
+The player was developed in collaboration with the native [NexPlayer SDK](https://nexplayersdk.com/) and utilizes many of its features such as intelligent ABR, HLS, DASH, customizable APIs, and more.

-  The NexPlayer™ SDK for Nintendo Switch opens the door for new use cases, such as live video content embedded within the game universe or OTT providers to offer their Live & VOD video services to Nintendo Switch users.
+  Our Nintendo Switch video player opens the door for new use cases, such as live video content embedded within the game universe or OTT providers to offer their Live & VOD video services to Nintendo Switch users.

-  * **The only Video Player SDK for Nintendo Switch Native apps**
+  * **The only Video Player SDK for Nintendo Switch**
-  * **The only Unity Video Player Plugin for Nintendo Switch games**

-  This repository contains the features of the NexPlayer SDK for Unity Nintendo Switch video streaming player.
+  This repository contains the feature list of our Nintendo Switch video streaming player with Unity.
 If you want to get a copy of our fully working demo, contact us at our [website](https://nexplayersdk.com/nintendo-player-sdk/).